 The system is so easy-to-use even for non-tech-savvy people that 95% of members book rooms by themselves, without any assistance from administrators.

-andcards’ unique, unified, platform-agnostic approach has no analogs in the market.
-This means members, nonmembers, event attendees, visitors, and administrators can seamlessly move between the web and mobile apps. andcards coworking space platform enables admins to manage a coworking space through a smartphone, which takes their productivity to the next level.
+Spacebring’ unique, unified, platform-agnostic approach has no analogs in the market.
+This means members, nonmembers, event attendees, visitors, and administrators can seamlessly move between the web and mobile apps.
+Spacebring coworking space platform enables admins to manage a coworking space through a smartphone, which takes their productivity to the next level.

-Overall, andcards is a reliable and user-centric software that can help coworking space managers save time, improve efficiency, and enhance the member experience.
+Overall, Spacebring is a reliable and user-centric software that can help coworking space managers save time, improve efficiency, and enhance the member experience.

 Did you know that it would take an average of just over three days for a computer hacker to crack an eight-character password that only uses lowercase letters and over 500 years to crack that same password including uppercase letters, numbers, and symbols?